BIOL3111MtA2024/plastic_degrade/Output/PLASTIC_20241203_ReportDraft.md

   geom_vline(aes(xintercept = 32.3 * 24),
              linetype = "dashed") +

-  labs( title = "Microbial Growth Under Different Environmental Conditions",
+  labs( title = "Optical Density Readings Under Different Environmental Conditions",
         subtitle = "Effect of Plastic, Nutrients, and Culture Presence", x = "Elapsed Time (hours)", y = "Optical Density (OD at 680 nm)", colour = "Tube Number",
         caption = "Figure 6.
-Microbial growth over time under different environmental conditions 25°C. The plot shows optical density (OD at 680 nm) \nmeasurements for various tube conditions, where 0 indicates the absence and 1 indicates the presence of plastic, \nnutrients, and culture.
+Optical Density Readings over time under different environmental conditions 25°C. The plot shows optical density (OD at 680 nm) \nmeasurements for various tube conditions, where 0 indicates the absence and 1 indicates the presence of plastic, \nnutrients, and culture (top-bottom order).
 Dashed vertical lines represent when resuspension occured at approximately 4, 11, 18, 25, and 32 days. \nThe tubes are grouped by the presence of plastic, nutrients, and culture.
 Each facet displays different combinations of \nthese factors, with the colour of the points indicating the tube number." ) + facet_wrap(~ Plastic_Present +
                Nutrient_Present +
                Culture_Present,